Thue/rfwadmin/docker/README.md

 Intro
 =====
-This Docker image provides an easy and conveanant way to run one or more instances of Minecraft managed by Thue's RFWAdmin web interface.
+This Docker image provides an easy and convenient way to run one or more instances of Minecraft managed by Thue's RFWAdmin web interface.
 It also provides a highly secure way to isolate the Minecraft servers from each other and limit their resources.